 - Does the agency’s mission statement mention the LGBTQ community?

 - Does the agency’s client non-discrimination statement include the terms “sexual orientation” or “gender identity”?

-- Does the agency use LGBTQ inclusive advertising images?
+- Does the agency use LGBTQ-inclusive advertising images?

-- Does the agency have LGBTQ inclusive paperwork?
+- Does the agency have LGBTQ-inclusive paperwork?

 As previously mentioned, there is still a frustratingly large sect of Americans who don’t believe that people in the gay community should be allowed to adopt.
 However, there are more advocates and resources than ever before.
 Your journey towards adoption doesn’t have to be extra stressful simply because of who you love.
-Here are a couple agencies that have systems in place specifically for LGBT couples, so you know they have your best interests at heart.
+Here are a couple of agencies that have systems in place specifically for LGBTQ couples, so you know they have your best interests at heart.

 Looking for a true adoption advocate?
 Adoptions Together won a Human Rights Campaign Innovator award for the work they do “supporting and serving LGBTQ Youth and Families.”
-They’re licensed in D.C., Maryland and Virginia, but their site offers great nationwide resources.
+They’re licensed in D.C., Maryland, and Virginia, but their site offers great nationwide resources.